How To Earn Your Pediatric Nursing Certification

 There are many reasons to become certified.
 Here are some to seriously consider:

-- Commitment and dedication to career advancement
+• Commitment to career advancement

-- Access to member specific organizations
+• Access to member-specific organizations

-- Dedication to quality and safety of patient care
+• Dedication to quality patient care

 Regardless of the pediatric certification obtained, becoming certified carries a strong sense of professional pride.
 It indicates that you have a specialty knowledge beyond RN licensure.
 Board certification is recognized by employers, colleagues, as well as patients and their families.